Pledges And Targets

 - To increase the share of electric vehicles to 20% by 2020

-- To decrease its dependency on fossils in transport sector to 50% by 2050
+- To decrease by 50% its dependency on fossils in transport sector by 2050

 - To maintain 40% of the total area of the country under forest cover

-- To deploy renewable systems under the National Rural Renewable Energy Program (NRREP)
+- To deploy renewables under the National Rural Renewable Energy Program (NRREP) to reduce dependency on biomass

 - To build an electrical (hydro-powered) rail network by 2040